jianrong7/cvwo-fe/README.md

 ## Deployment

 This app is deployed to an AWS S3 bucket.
-In order to enable HTTPS, I used AWS Cloudfront as a CDN to allow for HTTPS connections.
-As I do not have a custom domain and I do not want to pay for one, I just used to given AWS domain.
+In order to enable HTTPS, I used AWS Cloudfront as a CDN.
+As I do not have a custom domain and I do not want to pay for one, I just used the given AWS domain.

 ## Reflections